Prosper-7/PocketLedgerSA/README.md

 ## Why we built this

 This started with a queue at a SARS branch.
-While helping my mom register her tax number and work through her own return, it became obvious how much of "doing your taxes" in South Africa is just... figuring it out yourself — one form, one queue, one spreadsheet at a time, with no single place that pulls it together for an ordinary person.
+While I wanted to register my tax number and  my mom was filling her own return, it became obvious how much of "doing your taxes" in South Africa is just... figuring it out yourself — one form, one queue, one spreadsheet at a time, with no single place that pulls it together for an ordinary person.